Pain Relief For Cats: What Can You Give A Cat For Pain At Home?

-Some of the most common opioids, such as codeine, morphine, fentanyl and hydromorphone, are not only safe for cats, but they are often prescribed by vets for post-surgery treatment.
+Some of the most common opioids, such as codeine, morphine, fentanyl, and hydromorphone, are safe for cats and are often prescribed by vets for post-surgical treatment.
 They can also come in handy for reducing the pain from chronic conditions like cancer or arthritis.

-These pain reliefs are safe for your feline pal, but you should never administer them to your pet before consulting with a reputable veterinarian, particularly because you could still seriously harm your cat by giving it the wrong dose.
+Though these forms of pain relief are safe for your feline pal, never administer them to your pet before consulting a reputable veterinarian, particularly because you could still seriously harm your cat by giving it the wrong dose.

-Instead of giving medication as a pain relief to your cat, you can change its diet.
-Foods which are abundant on omega-3 fatty acids like salmon can relieve the kitty’s pain.
+Instead of giving your cat medication for pain relief, you can change its diet.
+Foods which are abundant in omega-3 fatty acids like salmon can relieve the kitty’s pain.
 Due to the inflammation-reducing properties of the omega-3s, a simple change of diet can go a long way.

 In fact, senior cats should be getting a substantial amount of omega-3s due to the fact that the healthy fatty acids reduce joint inflammation.
 And as you well know, joint problems aren’t uncommon for older kitties.

 Cranberry juice is a well-known home remedy for cats suffering from urinary tract infection.
-Peeing too much or too little, doing it outside the litter box, suffering from inflammation and pain during urination are common symptoms for UTI.
+Peeing too much or too little, doing it outside the litter box, and/or suffering from inflammation and pain during urination, are common symptoms for UTI.

-Of course, not all cranberry-based products are the same and specialists are still debating on whether or not cranberry juice can cure UTI.
-However, it has been proven that in most cases it can relieve some of your kitty’s pain.
+Of course, not all cranberry-based products are the same, and specialists are still debating whether or not cranberry juice can cure UTI.
+However, it has been shown that in most cases it can relieve some of your kitty’s pain.